imevanc/tax-service/README.md

 You can use open-swagger-ui to see the Swagger file on port 3355 - http://localhost:3355/swagger-doc .

+## Dependency Management

+This project uses Renovate for dependency management.

 ## Database

 The database is deployed on render.com and uses PostgreSQL.